Journey into the Wilderness of Yourself

 Evidence you have a clear sense of self includes:

 You trust yourself – The direct experience of being in nature is a very different experience than vicariously hearing about it from someone else who has been there.
 When you trust yourself, no matter where you are, you rely on your direct experience rather than looking to family, friends, or society to tell you how you should think or feel.
 This doesn’t mean you stop receiving input from others.
-But, it does mean that once you get it, you turn to yourself to determine if that input reflects your own perspective.
+But, it does mean that once you get it, you turn to yourself to determine whether that input reflects your own perspective and what we want to do with it.

 You courageously act as directed from within – In the wilderness, especially when you are by yourself, it is sometimes necessary to make quick decisions that are guided from within.
 In these split second decisions, it can make the difference between life and death.
 This same courage is also required in other parts of your life.
 Whether it is in your work, your parenting or in your relationships, when you trust yourself, it becomes easier to act upon your inner wisdom.
 While others may spend energy fretting about the right decision, you confidently move forward knowing that your decisions reflect your internal sense of direction.